 The worst-case scenario of invasivorism is not that it won’t work, rather it will make a troublesome species popular.
 Martin Nuñez, an ecologist at the University of Tennessee, has published several papers warning of perverse incentives to distribute economically valuable species more widely.
 “If you make money off a species,” Nuñez says, “then that’s an incentive to help it spread.”
 Consumption is one of the most powerful incentives of all.
 Even advocates of invasivorism like Roman and Barnes raise the same concern.

-The same has begun to happen with Bolivia’s paiche, and on a much shorter timescale.
+The same has begun to happen with Bolivia’s paiche and on a much shorter timescale.
 Paul Van Damme, a biologist working on a fisheries management program called Peces Para la Vida (Fish for Life) with the Bolivian organization Faunagua, has already seen a second wave of paiche invasion.
 “We thought it would take 50 or 60 years for the paiche to arrive in the upper Mamoré or Iténez,” he says, referring to Bolivia’s other two lowland river systems.
 “But the species is already there.”
 This second invasion had multiple origins, among them poorly managed fish farms in Brazil where the species is also native and also overfished.
+Along Bolivia’s northeastern border, formed by the Mamoré, fish farmers from Brazil cross the river to purchase baby paiche to stock their farms; on a 2018 trip to the region, some fishermen told me they had thrown those juveniles overboard when they saw authorities approaching, to avoid fines for transporting a protected species.
 In a particular case, he says, “this one guy actually distributed the species to farmers all over the basin,” with promises of boom times for paiche meat ahead.

-He wasn’t wrong; paiche doeshave commercial potential.
-In the U.S. Whole Foods started pushing farmed Peruvian paiche in 2014, touting its “great back story” as a threatened species “rescue[d]” by sustainable farming.
-The grocer plans to double its stock for 2017.
-Also in 2014 a widely publicized study out of Peru and Brazil found the paiche was extinct in 19 percent of the 80-plus communities surveyed and nearing extinction in 57 percent.
-The same study found farming had positively affected wild paiche populations by redirecting harvest pressures to farmed populations.
-But fish farms are also notoriously difficult to regulate and prone to accidental release: Asian carp in the Midwest (introduced to clean algae from the farms), Louisiana crayfish in China and Atlantic salmon in the southern Pacific have all done substantial environmental damage after escaping from fish farms.
+He wasn’t wrong; paiche does have commercial potential.
+In the U.S., Whole Foods has been pushing farmed Peruvian paiche; a 2016 blog touts its “great back story” as a threatened species “rescue[d]” by sustainable farming.
+The grocer planned to double its stock for 2017.
+But already by 2014 a widely publicized study out of Peru and Brazil had found the paiche was extinct in 19 percent of the 80-plus communities surveyed and “depleted” in 76 percent.
+A 2010 study by the United Nations’s Food and Agriculture Organization suggested that farming would have positive effects on wild paiche populations by redirecting harvest pressures to farmed populations.
+But fish farms are also notoriously difficult to regulate and prone to accidental release: Asian carp in the Midwest (introduced to clean algae from the farms), Louisiana crayfish in China and Atlantic salmon in the Pacific Northwest have all done substantial environmental damage after escaping from fish farms.
 The same fish farms that “rescued” the paiche in Peru might also ultimately destroy Bolivia’s Amazon.

-In the areas of Bolivia where the paiche first appeared about 25 years ago it now accounts for 90 percent of wild catch, although it is unclear whether that’s because other fish species are gone or because local fishermen have been successful in focusing on the invader.
-In places where the fish arrived more recently its growing market value has drawn more fishermen to the river, increasing pressure on paiche as well as native species.
+In the areas of Bolivia where the paiche first appeared about 25 years ago, it now accounts for 90 percent of wild catch, although it is unclear whether that’s because other fish species are gone or because local fishermen are successful in focusing on the invader.
+In places where the fish arrived more recently, its growing market value has drawn more fishermen to the river, increasing pressure on paiche, along with native species.
 In other places, Van Damme says, paiche has become an alternative to blanquillo, a native species typically fished using freshwater dolphin meat as bait.
-In still others paiche has driven both local fishes and local communities away from the water entirely.
+In still others, paiche has driven both local fishes and local communities away from the water entirely.
 Even a single invasive species in a single river system can have staggeringly diverse effects.